r57zone/DualShock4-emulator/README.md

 To disable cursor centering, hold down the "C" button (can change it in the config - `StopСenteringKey`).

 To hide the cursor after startup, change `HideCursorAfterStart` to `1`, to restore the cursor, close the program by pressing "ALT" + "ESCAPE" or "~".

+For full-screen Playstation Now use the keys "ALT" + "F10", the upper black bar, as well as the taskbar will be hidden.
+To return to the normal window, press these keys again.
+You can disable hiding the taskbar in the configuration file by changing the `HideTaskBarInFullScreen` parameter to `0`.
+If the Playstation Now window changes once, you can change the default top offset, the `FullScreenTopOffset` parameter.

 DualShock 4 | Keyboard and mouse
 ------------ | -------------